Amanhacker/YourCard-A-Full-Stack-Application/README.md

                 9).
 Used Currency layer API to convert from one currency to another since we are displaying the consumer spendings always in home currency. <br>
                 10).
 Application is made responsive for Pixel 2 device.

-- The graphs which are being shown in the customized dashboard of a user are 1).
+- The graphs which are being shown in the customized dashboard of a user are <br>
+                1).
 Amount spent in different months over a year. <br>
                 2).
 No. of transactions done over different category. <br>
                 3).
 No. of transactions done citywise